A shrub, normally wider than tall. Some cultivars can be pruned into a small tree.

 acid potassium salt to spur root formation.

 Ornamental, screen.
-The edible hardened sap (mastic) is used as a baking spice.
+The edible dried resin (mastic) is used as a baking spice.
 Cookies and

 sweets from Arabic countries get some of their unique flavors from mastic.
 It softens